AlfredoMarino/my-booksql/README.md

 ![Set-google-credential-location](docs/google-cloud-instructions1.png)
 This information is also available in Spanish [here](https://cloud.google.com/firestore/docs/quickstart-servers?hl=es). **_This Google service is free but it has its conditions, I suggest getting information_**

-**Note:** If you want to manually set the location of the credentials, modify the _src/main/resources/application.yml_ as follows:
+**Note:** Or if you want to manually set the location of the credentials, modify the _src/main/resources/application.yml_ as follows:

 ````
 spring: